nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/RARE_REST.md

 # Build Rare Professionally

-In this sprint, you are going to be creating a new API for the Rare client side application to consume.
+During this sprint, your task is to create a new API for the Rare client-side application to consume.

 ## Setup
-You will be building out the client from scratch!
-So brush up on your React skills because you're gonna need 'em!
+You will start building the client application from scratch!
+So make sure you refresh your React skills because you'll need them!

-The server side will have the same API requirements from V1, but this time they will be written using the Django REST framework.
+The server-side will have the same API requirements as in V1, but this time they will be implemented using the Django REST framework.

-Next, choose one team member who will create the API and Client project locally.
-As a team, walk through the creation of the Django application on that team member's computer.
-Open the [Level Up API Setup](./DRF_INSTALLS.md) chapter and follow those steps while in your rare-v2 directory.
-Make sure you do not use `levelup` for the project or application name.
-Use the following names instead.
+Next, designate one team member to create the API and Client projects locally.
+As a team, go through the process of setting up the Django application on that team member's computer.
+Open the [Level Up API Setup](./DRF_INSTALLS.md) section and follow the instructions while in your rare-v2 directory.
+Ensure that you do not use `levelup` as the project or application name.
+Instead, use the following names.

 ### Creating the Project